Tianxing-Chen/uav_ftc/README.md

 Example 1: fault-tolerant control for a quadrotor UAV with a total rotor failure.

-Create a new terminal
+Create a new terminal and run, please using the  setting in

     roslaunch px4 multi_uav_mavros_sitl.launch

-Create a new terminal
+Create a new terminal and run

-    roslaunch ftc_ctrl testgazebo.launch
+    roslaunch ftc_ctrl setup_sim.launch

-Create a new terminal
+Create a new terminal and run

     roscd ftc_ctrl && cd scripts

 Run at normal model

     ./start_rotors.sh hummingbird

 Run at failure model

     ./stop_rotor.sh hummingbird

+Example 2: formation control for multiple quadrotor UAVs.

+Create a new terminal and run, please using the  setting in

+    roslaunch px4 multi_uav_mavros_sitl.launch

+Create a new terminal and run

+    roslaunch ftc_ctrl uavs_sim.launch

+Run the chap05.slx (uav_ftc/simulink code/code) in simulink, and wait for the UAV0 taking off

+Create a new terminal and run

+    roscd ftc_ctrl && cd scripts
+    ./start_uavs.sh hummingbird

 # 注意事项